The views expressed in our content reflect individual perspectives and do not represent the authoritative views of the Baha'i Faith.

 O Children of Men!
 Know ye not why We created you all from the same dust?
 That no one should exalt himself over the other.
 Ponder at all times in your hearts how ye were created.
 Since We have created you all from one same substance it is incumbent on you to be even as one soul, to walk with the same feet, eat with the same mouth and dwell in the same land, that from your inmost being, by your deeds and actions, the signs of oneness and the essence of detachment may be made manifest.

 I found the atmosphere at the Smithsonian exhibit to be welcoming to all, with interactive games, historical presentations, and poignant literary and artistic projects by local children and youth.
 The displays, backed by science, unequivocally proved the existence of our collective biases.
-So now that we know we all have bias, let’s starting working on breaking those prejudices down, and begin to create a better world for everyone.
+So now that we know we all have bias, let’s start working on breaking those prejudices down, and begin to create a better world for everyone.

 Comments